MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-choices-adf.md

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

-For columns that use Dataverse [Choices](/powerapps/maker/data-platform/create-edit-global-option-sets), choice values are written as an integer label and not a text label to maintain consistency during edits.
-The integer-to-text label mappingis stored in the *Microsoft.Athena.TrickleFeedService/table-EntityMetadata.json* file.
+For columns that use Microsoft Dataverse [choices](/powerapps/maker/data-platform/create-edit-global-option-sets), choice values are written as an integer label and not a text label to maintain consistency during edits.
+The integer-to-text label mapping is stored in the *Microsoft.Athena.TrickleFeedService/table-EntityMetadata.json* file.
 This article covers how to access the integer-to-text label mapping using Azure Data Factory.

 ![Access option set.](media/access-option-set.png "Access option set")